 ICE CREAM IN A BAG

 More fun with edible science when you make your own homemade ice cream in a bag.
-We love science you can eat and this ice cream is one of our faves!
+We love science you can eat; this ice cream is one of our favorites!

 MAPLE SYRUP SNOW CANDY